ohkaja/esphome-docs/components/gps.rst

 .. _Adafruit: https://www.adafruit.com/product/746

-For this integration to work you need to have set up a :ref:`UART bus <uart>` in your configuration - only the RX pin should be necessary.
+For this integration to work you need to have set up a :ref:`UART bus <uart>` in your configuration - only the TX pin should be necessary.

 .. code-block:: yaml

     # Example configuration entry
     uart:
-      rx_pin: D7
+      tx_pin: D7
       baud_rate: 9600

     # Declare GPS module